amit154154/PopYou/README.md

 ## Method

-first I generated 30000 images of funko using the componey deci new diffusion model.
+first I generated 30000 images of funko using [deci diffusion](https://deci.ai/blog/decidiffusion-1-0-3x-faster-than-stable-diffusion-same-quality/).
 Then I used the dataset to train a GAN model using FastGan and the results are below.

 ![FastGan examples](assets/fast_gan_examples.jpg)